umassos/decarbonization-potential/readme.md

 * seaborn

 We generated [requirements.txt](requirements.txt) for the required python modules. <br>
-We suggest to create a Python virtual environment and install modules inside of this virtual environment.
+We suggest to create and load a Python [virtual environment](https://docs.python.org/3/library/venv.html) and install modules inside of this virtual environment.

 To install the requirements run ```pip install -r requirements.txt```